department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 { if checked I / the applicant is the Veteran's surviving spouse add %%Copy of marriage license required%% }

-{if checked I / the applicant was the Veteran's surviving spouse but remarried after the age of 55 add %%Copy of the legal document that ended your marriage%% }
+{ if checked I / the applicant was the Veteran's surviving spouse but remarried after the age of 55 add %%Copy of the legal document that ended your marriage%% }

-{if checked The applicant is the Veteran's child and birthdate equals age 18 - 23 add %%Copy of school certificate%% }
+{ if checked The applicant is the Veteran's child and birthdate equals age 18 - 23 add %%Copy of school certificate%% }

-{if checked The applicant is my child and birthdate equals age 18 - 23 add %%Copy of school certificate%% }
+{ if checked The applicant is my child and birthdate equals age 18 - 23 add %%Copy of school certificate%% }

-{if checked The applicant has Medicare add %%Copy of front and back or Medicare Card including parts A, B or D (if applicable)%% }
+{ if checked The applicant has Medicare add %%Copy of front and back or Medicare Card including parts A, B or D (if applicable)%% }

-{if checked The applicant has Medicare add %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }
+{ if checked The applicant has Medicare add %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }

-{if checked I'm enrolled in Medicare add %%Copy of front and back or Medicare Card including parts A, B or D (if applicable)%% }
+{ if checked I'm enrolled in Medicare add %%Copy of front and back or Medicare Card including parts A, B or D (if applicable)%% }

-{if checked I'm enrolled in Medicare add %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }
+{ if checked I'm enrolled in Medicare add %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }

-{if checked The applicant is under 65 but not eligible for Medicare add %%documentation from the Social Security Administration that confirms you don’t qualify for Medicare%% }
+{ if checked The applicant is under 65 but not eligible for Medicare add %%documentation from the Social Security Administration that confirms you don’t qualify for Medicare%% }

-{if checked I am is under 65 but not eligible for Medicare add %%documentation from the Social Security Administration that confirms you don’t qualify for Medicare%% }
+{ if checked I am is under 65 but not eligible for Medicare add %%documentation from the Social Security Administration that confirms you don’t qualify for Medicare%% }

-{if checked The applicant has other health insurance add %%Copy of front and back or other health insurance card%% }
+{ if checked The applicant has other health insurance add %%Copy of front and back or other health insurance card%% }

-{if checked The applicant has other health insurance and %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }
+{ if checked The applicant has other health insurance and %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }

  {if checked I have other health insurance add %% Copy of front and back or other health insurance card %% }

-{if checked I have other health insurance add %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }
+{ if checked I have other health insurance add %%Completed and signed [CHAMPVA Other Health (OHI) Certification form 10-7959c](www.va.gov/vaforms/medical/pdf/VA-10-7959c-fill.pdf)%% }